Biden says 31 August deadline on Afghanistan ‘contingent’ on Taliban’s cooperation

 The White House also touted the number of people whom the United States evacuated, saying that the United States had evacuated 12,000 people from Kabul in 12 hours on 50 flights.

-But the president was also keen to emphasize domestic policy, touting the passage ofa budget resolution and the John Lewis Voting Rights Act.
-This came after frequent back-and-forths as moderate Democrats in the House of Representatives.
+But the president was also keen to emphasise domestic policy, touting the passage of a budget resolution and the John Lewis Voting Rights Act.

-Moderate Democrats sought to pass an infrastructure bill that passed the Senate earlier this month before passing the budget resolution that would begin the process to pass a $3.5 trillion spending bill that would expand child care, care for elderly people and people with disabilities, include hearing, dental and vision care into Medicare and other big-ticket items.
+Moderate Democrats sought to pass an infrastructure bill that cleared the Senate earlier this month before moving on to a budget resolution that would begin the process to pass a $3.5 trillion spending bill that would expand child care, care for elderly people and people with disabilities, expansion of Medicare benefits and other big-ticket items.

 “There were differences, strong points of view,” he said.
 “They are always welcome.”